mandober/debrief.math/999-index/timeline-math/math.TIMELINE.md

 ### 1st millennium BCE

-- ~ 1000 BCE
-  Egypt, unit fractions and interpolation tables to approximate the values of the other fractions.
+- ~ 1000 BCE Egypt, unit fractions and interpolation tables to approximate the values of the other fractions.
-- first half of the 1st millennium BCE
-  Vedic India, Yajnavalkya, in his Shatapatha Brahmana, describes the motions of the Sun and the Moon, and advances a 95-year cycle to synchronize the motions of the Sun and the Moon.
+- first half of the 1st millennium BCE: Vedic India, Yajnavalkya, in his Shatapatha Brahmana, describes the motions of the Sun and the Moon, and advances a 95-year cycle to synchronize the motions of the Sun and the Moon.
-- 800 BCE
-  Baudhayana, author of the Baudhayana Shulba Sutra, a Vedic Sanskrit geometric text, contains quadratic equations, and calculates the square root of two correctly to five decimal places.
+- 800 BCE Baudhayana, author of the Baudhayana Shulba Sutra, a Vedic Sanskrit geometric text, contains quadratic equations, and calculates the square root of two correctly to five decimal places.
-- ~ 8th century BCE
-  Yajur Veda, one of the four Hindu Vedas: the earliest concept of infinity "if you remove/add a part from infinity, what remains is infinity still".
+- ~ 8th century BCE Yajur Veda, one of the four Hindu Vedas: the earliest concept of infinity "if you remove/add a part from infinity, what remains is infinity still".
-- 1046 BCE to 256 BCE
-  China, Zhoubi Suanjing, arithmetic, geometric algorithms, proofs.
+- 1046 BCE to 256 BCE China, Zhoubi Suanjing, arithmetic, geometric algorithms, proofs.
-- 624 BCE - 546 BCE
-  Greece, Thales of Miletus has various theorems attributed to him.
+- 624 BCE - 546 BCE Greece, Thales of Miletus has various theorems attributed to him.
-- ~ 600 BCE
-  Greece, the other Vedic "Sulba Sutras" ("rule of chords" in Sanskrit) use Pythagorean triples, contain of a number of geometrical proofs, π ~ 3.16.
+- ~ 600 BCE Greece, the other Vedic "Sulba Sutras" ("rule of chords" in Sanskrit) use Pythagorean triples, contain of a number of geometrical proofs, π ~ 3.16.
-- second half of 1st millennium BCE
-  China, `Lo Shu Square`, the unique normal magic square of order 3,
+- second half of 1st millennium BCE: China, "Lo Shu Square", the unique normal magic square of order 3
-- 530 BCE
-  Greece, Pythagoras studies propositional geometry and vibrating lyre strings; his gang discovers the irrationality of the square root of 2.
+- 530 BCE Greece, Pythagoras studies propositional geometry and vibrating lyre strings; his gang discovers the irrationality of √2.
 - c.
-500 BCE
-  Indian grammarian Pānini writes the Astadhyayi: contains the use of metarules, transformations and recursion, originally for the purpose of systematizing the grammar of Sanskrit.
+500 BCE Indian grammarian Pānini writes the Astadhyayi: contains the use of metarules, transformations and recursion, originally for the purpose of systematizing the grammar of Sanskrit.
-- 470 BCE - 410 BCE
-  Greece, Hippocrates of Chios utilizes lunes to square the circle.
+- 470 BCE - 410 BCE Greece, Hippocrates of Chios utilizes lunes to square the circle.
-- 490 BCE - 430 BCE
-  Greece, Zeno of Elea: Zeno's paradoxes
+- 490 BCE - 430 BCE Greece, Zeno of Elea: *Zeno's paradoxes*
-- 5th century BCE
-  India, Apastamba, author of the Apastamba Sulba Sutra, another Vedic Sanskrit geometric text, attempts to square the circle; calculates the square root of 2 correct to 5 decimal places.
+- 5th century BCE India, Apastamba, author of the Apastamba Sulba Sutra, another Vedic Sanskrit geometric text, attempts to square the circle; calculates the square root of 2 correct to 5 decimal places.
-- ~ 400 BCE
-  India, Jaina mathematicians write the Surya Prajinapti, a mathematical text classifying all numbers into 3 sets: enumerable, innumerable and infinite.
+- ~ 400 BCE India, Jaina mathematicians write the Surya Prajinapti, a mathematical text classifying all numbers into 3 sets: *enumerable*, *innumerable* and *infinite*.
 He recognises 5 infinities: infinite in one and two directions, infinite in area, infinite everywhere, and infinite perpetually.
-- 370 BCE
-  Greece, Eudoxus states the method of exhaustion for area determination.
+- 370 BCE Greece, Eudoxus states the *method of exhaustion* for area determination.
-- 350 BCE
-  Greece, Aristotle discusses logical reasoning in Organon.
+- 350 BCE Greece, *Aristotle* discusses logical reasoning in Organon.
-- 4th century BCE
-  Indian texts use the Sanskrit word "Shunya" to refer to the concept of "void" (zero).
+- 4th century BCE Indian texts use the Sanskrit word "Shunya" to refer to the concept of "void" (zero).
-- 4th century BCE
-  China, Counting rods
+- 4th century BCE China, Counting rods
-- 330 BCE
-  China, the earliest known work on Chinese geometry, the Mo Jing, is compiled.
+- 330 BCE China, the earliest known work on Chinese geometry, the Mo Jing, is compiled.
-- 300 BCE
-  India, Jain mathematicians in India write the Bhagabati Sutra, which contains the earliest information on combinations.
+- 300 BCE India, Jain mathematicians in India write the Bhagabati Sutra, which contains the earliest information on combinations.
-- 300 BCE
-  **300 BCE Euclid's Elements**, geometry as an axiomatic system, proves the infinitude of prime numbers and presents the Euclidean algorithm; he states the law of reflection in Catoptrics, and he proves the fundamental theorem of arithmetic.
+- 300 BCE *Euclid's Elements*, geometry as an axiomatic system, proves the infinitude of prime numbers and presents the Euclidean algorithm; states the law of reflection in Catoptrics, proves the *fundamental theorem of arithmetic*.
 - c.
-300 BCE
-  India, Brahmi numerals (ancestor of the common modern base 10 numeral system)
+300 BCE India, Brahmi numerals (ancestor of the common modern base 10 numeral system)
-- 370 BCE - 300 BCE
-  Greece, Eudemus of Rhodes works on histories of arithmetic, geometry and astronomy now lost.
+- 370 BCE - 300 BCE Greece, Eudemus of Rhodes works on histories of arithmetic, geometry and astronomy now lost.
-- 300 BCE
-  Mesopotamia, the Babylonians invent the earliest calculator, the abacus.
+- 300 BCE Mesopotamia, Babylonians invent *abacus*.
 - c.
-300 BCE
-  Indian mathematician Pingala writes the Chhandah-shastra, which contains the first Indian use of zero as a digit (indicated by a dot) and also presents a description of a binary numeral system, along with the first use of Fibonacci numbers and Pascal's triangle.
+300 BCE Indian mathematician Pingala writes the Chhandah-shastra, which contains the first Indian use of *zero* as a digit (indicated by a dot) and also presents a description of a *binary numeral system*, along with the first use of *Fibonacci numbers* and *Pascal's triangle*.
-- 260 BCE
-  Greece, *Archimedes* proved that the value of π lies between 3 + 1/7 (approx. 3.1429) and 3 + 10/71 (approx. 3.1408), that the area of a circle was equal to π multiplied by the square of the radius of the circle and that the area enclosed by a parabola and a straight line is 4/3 multiplied by the area of a triangle with equal base and height.
+- 260 BCE Greece, *Archimedes* proved that the value of `π` lies between 3 + 1/7 (approx. 3.1429) and 3 + 10/71 (approx. 3.1408), that circle area is `2πr`; that area enclosed by a parabola and a straight line is 4/3 multiplied by the area of a triangle with equal base and height.
 He also gave a very accurate estimate of the value of the square root of 3.
 - c.
 250 BCE
   late Olmecs had already begun to use a true zero (a shell glyph) several centuries before Ptolemy's text The New World.
 - 240 BCE